composablesys/collabs/docs/src/quick_start.md

 # Quick Start

 In this quick start, you will make a collaborative counter app: a webpage where anyone can view and change a shared counter value.
 The finished app's code is [here](https://github.com/composablesys/collabs/tree/master/demos/apps/counter) and a live demo is [here](https://compoventuals-tests.herokuapp.com/web_socket.html?container=demos/counter/dist/counter.html).
-The [TODO part of the guide](../guide/walkthrough.html) will walk through the code that you copy and paste here.
+The [walkthrough part](../walkthrough.html) will walk through the code that you copy and paste here.

 1. Download the [Container Starter Template](https://github.com/composablesys/collabs/tree/master/template-container).
 2. Open the template's root folder in a terminal, then run `npm i` to install dependencies.